kinshuk4/daily-coding-problem-solutions/prob401_450/README.md

 For example, suppose your input is `[1.3, 2.3, 4.4]`.
 In this case you cannot do better than `[1, 2, 5]`, which has an absolute difference of `|1.3 - 1| + |2.3 - 2| + |4.4 - 5| = 1`.

+411 (Hard)

+This problem was asked by Google.

+Given a string which we can delete at most k, return whether you can make a palindrome.

+For example, given 'waterrfetawx' and a k of 2, you could delete f and x to get 'waterretaw'.